So you want to take your Part 107 test or recurrent exam right now, but your in-person testing center is still closed

 Most FAA-approved drone testing centers closed during the pandemic (and some are still closed) due to legal requirements in some states that consider them a non-essential businesses, or because the owners have elected to close their testing centers as a precaution.

 In order to become a drone pilot under the FAA’s Small UAS Rule (Part 107), you must obtain a Remote Pilot Certificate from the FAA by passing a written test.
 To do that, you must schedule an appointment with an FAA-approved Knowledge Testing Center, where you’ll take either your initial or recurrent FAA knowledge exams.

-Tests are administered through a company called PSI Services, which closed all of is owned and operated physical test centers in the U.S. on March 19.
-And PSI said it plans to remain closed until at least April 30, adding that test center closure notices are subject to change.
+Tests are administered through a company called PSI Services, which closed all of is owned and operated physical test centers in the U.S. on March 19, 2020 in light of COVID, though some have since re-opened.

 Here’s what that means for drone pilots who either need to get their license for the first time, or are looking to take the recurrent exam to renew it:

 What to do if you were scheduled to take a new or recurrent exam, but the testing center closed

 Good news for pilots who had made appointments to take their tests between March 19 and April 30.
 You can reschedule up to the same day as your test, with no cancellation fee.
 Reschedule your test online here or through PSI’s customer service call center at +1 (800) 733-9267, though PSI said if you choose to call that you should expect longer than usual wait times.